jessiyang0/JessiYang0/README.md

 😻  Loving cats, 🍹 Tiki bars, 🌳 Forests

-🌱 Part of the movement to increase Diversity, Inclusion, Accessibility and Sustainability in Tech
+🌱 Part of the movement to increase Diversity, Inclusion, Accessibility and Sustainability in tech
   </td>
 </tr>
 </table>